Pendukeni Iivula-Ithana

 Pendukeni "Penny" Iivula-Ithana (born 11 October 1952) is a Namibian politician who served as the secretary general of SWAPO, Namibia's ruling party, from 2007 to 2012.
-She was a member of the Constituent Assembly of Namibia in 1989 and has been a member of Parliament and member of cabinet since independence in 1990.
+She was a member of the Constituent Assembly of Namibia in 1989 and has been a member of Parliament and a member of the cabinet since independence in 1990.

-Iivula-Ithana served in several ministerial positions over a span of three decades.
+Iivula-Ithana served in several ministerial positions over three decades.
 Her last ministerial post was in the interior ministry.
-After criticising the sitting president Hage Geingob and other senior political leaders in November 2017 she was dismissed from cabinet.
+After criticising the sitting president, Hage Geingob, and other senior political leaders in November 2017, she was dismissed from the cabinet.
 She also lost her parliamentary seat at the end of the 2015–2020 legislative period.

-Early life, education and exile
+Early life, education, and exile

 Iivula-Ithana was born on 11 October 1952 in Uukwandongo, Ongandjera, Ovamboland.
-In 1974 she went into exile and became one of the first woman fighters in the People's Liberation Army of Namibia (PLAN).
-She was active in the SWAPO Youth League and the SWAPO Women's Council whose Secretary she became in 1980.
+In 1974, she went into exile and became one of the first women fighters in the People's Liberation Army of Namibia (PLAN).
+She was active in the SWAPO Youth League and the SWAPO Women's Council, whose Secretary she became in 1980.

-Iivula-Ithana holds Bachelor of Laws and B.Juris degrees from University of Namibia (1999 and 1998), and a Diploma in Public Administration and Management from the United Nations Institute for Namibia in Zambia (1979).
-Ithana also holds an MBA from Namibia International University of Management.
+Iivula-Ithana holds a Bachelor of Laws and B.Juris degrees from the University of Namibia (1999 and 1998), and a Diploma in Public Administration and Management from the United Nations Institute for Namibia in Zambia (1979).
+Ithana also holds an MBA from the Namibia International University of Management.